Side menu - quick search bar for popular catergories

 16 Feet 1936 Gar Wood Split Cockpit Runabout

-90% of the work has been done on this boat.
+1936 16' Gar Wood Model 602.
+95% of the work has been done on this boat.
 All it needs is someone to do the finish work.
 The boat has a new 5200 bottom built to be shown.
 The sides and decks have been skinned in 5200 to prevent movement.
 The engine has been fully rebuilt.
-The chrome has been done, the seller has new leather for the interior and has all the seat frames, hardware and all else the comes with the boat.
+Hardware is all rechromed including the windshield frame; not yet put on the boat Windshield is available, but needs to be installed.
+Wiring is completed with cloth-covered wire.
+Gauges on dashboard panel have been redone and installed.
+Seller has new leather for the interior and has all the seat frames, hardware and all else the comes with the boat.
+5 Coats of varnish have been applied; needs about 3 more coats.
 All work has been professionally done.
 The boat just needs to be finished.
-The seller is selling because of health reasons.

 22 Feet 1931 Gar Wood Triple Cockpit Runabout